bgopikrishna/content/blog/getting-started-with-webpack.md

 1. `test` - Used to identify the file types which need to be transformed to javascript modules.
 2. `Use` - User to determine what loader to use on this file type.

-> If you want to use multiple loaders on a single file, you can pass the `use` property an array `['loader-1', 'loader-2']`.
+> If you want to use multiple loaders on a single file, you can pass the `use` property to an array `['loader-1', 'loader-2']`.

 But keep in mind that loaders will be applied from **right to left** so that loader-2 will be applied first, then loader-1.